 Once you find the right brokerage account for you, opening one only takes 15 minutes in most cases.
 Some do not require an initial deposit.
 However, you will need to transfer funds before you can start investing.

-Step 3 – Do your initial stock research and screening
+Step 3: Stock research and screening

 Quantitative and qualitative research go together like bread and butter.
-I advise you to do the qualitative research the old-fashioned way—by looking up company information.
+I advise you to do the qualitative research the old-fashioned way — by looking up company information.
 For the quantitative analysis, you’ll need a stock screener.

 Once you choose the one that best meets your stock screening needs, answer the screener’s questions to filter your results.
 Answering accurately will help the screener give you the best stocks for your financial goals.